bioexcel/qmmm_bpg/docs/running_cp2k/cp2k_output.rst

      EXTERNAL_FILE_NAME  project-1.restart
   &END EXT_RESTART

-You can also use this file as if it were an input file, and supply it straight to the executable in the job submission script:
+You can also use the .restart file as if the input file for restarting the simulation, supplying it directly to the CP2K executable in the job submission script:

 ``cp2k.psmp –i project-1.restart``